torch2424/simple-pastebin/README.md

 ## Motivation

-Because I wanted it, and I can build stuff way past my bedtime.
+Because I wanted it, and I got tired of either going to [pastebin](https://pastebin.com/), or [paste.ubuntu.com](https://paste.ubuntu.com/).
+And plus, I can build random stuff way past my bedtime, I'm and adult!
 Thank you very mcuh. 😂

+## Should you use this?

+Probably not.
+Unless you have the following qualities:

+1. You are also tired of going to random websites with random text areas (that don't save to localStorage)
+2. You happen to really love the GameBoy, and don't mind the questionable CSS colors that remind you of the GameBoy Color.
+3. You think it is really cool when random and fun animations play across the top of your applications.

 ## Contributing